Examples of Coaching Outcomes

 Another client sought help in finding his north star after finding that he had been neglecting it, effectively punishing himself and feeling unmotivated.

 Improvements in family relationships.
-I helped a client's son develop a more effective view of his gifts, get off the "emotional rollercoaster" that jeopardized relations with his parents, and start using his amazing ENFP strengths.
+I helped a client's son develop a more effective view of his gifts, get off the "emotional rollercoaster" that jeopardized relations with his parents, and start making tangible progress in life.

 A feeling of being in control again.
-Faced with few positive options and running out of time and money, a client who did not know where to turn was able to make powerful, high-leverage decisions that brought much-needed ESTJ structure back into her life.
-These decisions were calibrated to her personality type and brought her a deep feeling of satisfaction that she was "in the driver's seat" again.
+Faced with few positive options and running out of time and money, a client who did not know where to turn was able to make powerful, high-leverage decisions that brought much-needed structure back into her life, taking advantage of her structure-based gifts.
+These decisions were calibrated to her personality strengths and brought her a deep feeling of satisfaction that she was "in the driver's seat" again.

 A renewed sense of family connection.
 A struggling couple learned which differences to set aside and which similarities to leverage when communicating in what had been a difficult marriage.
 They found cognitive functions so helpful that they posted lists of their personal cognitive functions on their bathroom wall.